FAQ

 Why do you use granite for flat memorials?

 The material can withstand extreme weather conditions and will maintain its integrity for generations, making it excellent for cemeteries.
-Granite is also easier for engraving, so quality inscriptions are more affordable and look beautiful.
+Granite is also easier for engraving, and provides a beautiful contrast for the text and designs.

 Can I purchase a vase or photo?